nearform/udaru/README.md

 ### pgAdmin database access
 As the Postgresql docker container has its 5432 port forwarded on the local machine the database can be accessed with pgAdmin.

 To access the database using the pgAdmin you have to fill in also the container IP beside the database names and access credentials.
-The container IP can be seen with `docker inspect $CID | grep IPAddress | cut -d '"' -f 4`.
-Use postgres as Username/password.
+The container IP can be seen with `docker ps`.
+Use IP 127.0.0.1 and use postgres as username/password to connect to database server.

 ### Migrations
 We use [`postgrator`][postgrator] for database migrations.
 You can find the sql files in the [`database/migrations`](/database/migrations) folder.
 To run the migrations manually: